On the relation between the subadditivity cone and the quantum entropy cone: Patterns of marginal independence and Klein's condition

 \begin{defi}[KC-compatible PMIs] \emph{Klein's condition (KC)} for a \emph{PMI} $\pmi$ specified by a set $\mgs^0$ is the requirement that for all $\uI,\uK$

 If $\pmi$ satisfies \emph{KC}, then we call $\pmi$ a \emph{KC-compatible PMI}. \end{defi}

-It is immediately obvious that KC is weaker than SSA, since SSA can also be rewritten as \emph{monotonicity of mutual information}:
+It is clear in general KC is weaker than SSA, since SSA can also be rewritten as \emph{monotonicity of mutual information}:

-from which \eqref{eq:KC} straightforwardly follows.\footnote{\, More precisely, KC is implied not by a single instance of SSA, but rather by a collection of SSAs and SAs.} This means that KC is also a necessary condition for a PMI to be SSA-compatible, however it is important to keep in mind that in principle it need not be sufficient.\footnote{\, Indeed, this possibility is manifest for generic entropy vectors, since KC-violating vectors comprise a set of measure zero in the entropy space, whereas SSA-violating vectors comprise a full codimension-0 set.} As mentioned above, the focus of this work will be the characterization of the set of KC-compatible, rather than SSA-compatible, PMIs.
-We will further comment on the comparison of these constraints in \S\ref{sec:realizability}, but from now on we will focus only on KC rather than on SSA.
+from which \eqref{eq:KC} straightforwardly follows.\footnote{\, More precisely, KC is implied not by a single instance of SSA, but rather by a collection of SSAs and SAs.} In particular, it is immediately obvious that for entropy vectors KC is \textit{strictly} weaker, since (for example) any entropy vector in the interior of the SAC trivially satisfies \eqref{eq:KC}, while not all these vectors satisfy SSA.
+For PMIs, this means that KC is a necessary condition for SSA-compatibility.
+However, it is far from obvious that KC is not effectively equivalent to SSA for PMIs, since in this case SSA-compatibility of a KC-compatible PMI $\pmi$ only requires the existence of a \textit{single} entropy vector which satisfies SSA and whose PMI is $\pmi$.
+Indeed, one of our results will be that they are not equivalent even for PMIs (cf. \Cref{thm:KC_SSA}).
+However, as mentioned above, we still view the construction of the set of KC-compatible PMIs as a useful strategy for the derivation of the SSA-compatible ones, and for this reason from now on we will focus primarily on KC rather than on SSA.
 To this end, it will be useful to first formalize KC in a slightly different fashion, using the language of partially ordered sets.
 This will be the goal of the next subsection.

 We conclude this subsection by commenting on another condition that needs to be satisfied by a realizable PMI, but, as it turns out, is implied by SA.
 First recall that in quantum mechanics, the von Neumann entropy of a density matrix $\rho$ vanishes if and only if $\rho$ has unit rank, in which case all subsystems of $\rho$ have the same entropy as their complements (cf.\ \eqref{eq:purification}).
 Explicitly,